mzazon/awesome-cloud-projects/aws/advanced-recommendation-systems-personalize/advanced-recommendation-systems-personalize.md

 1. **Create IAM Service Role for Amazon Personalize**:

    Amazon Personalize requires service-linked roles to access your S3 data and perform training operations.
 IAM roles enable secure, temporary credential delegation following the principle of least privilege, ensuring the service accesses only the specific resources it needs.
-This security foundation is critical for production ML systems handling sensitive user data.
+This security foundation is critical for production ML systems handling sensitive user data and follows AWS Well-Architected Framework security principles.

    ```bash
    # Create comprehensive trust policy